dependabot/dependabot-core/README.md

 ## Profiling

-You can profile a dry-run by passing the `--profile` flag when running it.
+You can profile a dry-run by passing the `--profile` flag when running it, or tag an rspec test with `:profile`.
 This will generate a `stackprof-<datetime>.dump` file in the `tmp/` folder, and you can generate a flamegraph from this by running:
-`stackprof --d3-flamegraph tmp/stackprof-<datetime>.dump > tmp/flamegraph.html`.
+`stackprof --d3-flamegraph tmp/stackprof-<data or spec name>.dump > tmp/flamegraph.html`.

 ## Why is this public?